 But the most self-aware know that it is OK not to know the answer.
 They have found that elusive balance of being aware and comfortable with what they do not know, and being prepared to put in the effort to develop that knowledge and those skills (this too, requires an element of pride).

 I encourage my team—especially new staff—to ask questions constantly.
 This shows me what they know, what they do not know, and how they are learning.
 If they are not asking questions, we can never figure out how effective our training is and how quickly they are developing.

 Sarah on my team models this well.
 She asks great questions, learns from the answers she is given, and is aware of what she does and does not know.
 I know if I give a challenging project to Sarah that it will be completed correctly.
 She reaches out to the right people for answers, and she learns so that the next time she can own the project herself.

 Everyone is confident in what they do know, but those who are equally confident and aware of what they need to work on are the accountants who thrive in cloud-based accounting.

 Think about the best members of your team now.
 I am guessing that you can identify elements of all three of these personality traits in all of them.
 Anyone who is curious, self-aware, and takes pride in their work will be a force to be reckoned with.
 They will constantly be looking to improve themselves, develop quickly, work hard, and deliver outstanding service to your clients.

 When hiring new staff, these are traits you should be on the lookout for.
 Remember the ubiquitous advice—hire for attitude train for skill.

-Jessica started Xcelerate Business Solutions, an offsite accounting firm, when her family needed to raise $10,000 for an adoption.
+Jessica started Parable, an offsite accounting firm, when her family needed to raise $10,000 for an adoption.
 She soon found herself managing too many clients on her own, and began to hire dedicated stay-at-home moms to join her efforts.
-As a 2016 Firm of the Future runner-Up, you can find her enjoying the business one minute, and being present with her family the next.
+As a 2016 Firm of the Future runner-up, you can find her enjoying the business one minute, and being present with her family the next.